rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Napalm/index.md

 :simple-target: **Purpose**:

-This tab is essential for managing and tracking changes to the configuration of devices, in addition to providing a practical and safe way to validate whether the persistent settings are consistent with those running — all within the NetBox interface.
+This tab is essential for managing and tracking changes in the configuration of devices, in addition to providing a practical and secure way to validate whether persistent configurations are consistent with those running — all within the NetBox interface.